achew22/puppet-module-python/README.md

 can be created even if you provide different paramters to them.
 This means that the `python` class can only be used to install one version.
-If you need more coexising versions you could create a new class based on the current one suffixed with the actual version.
+If you need more coexising versions you could create a new class based on the current one prefixed with the actual version.

 To install and configure virtualenv, import the module: